James Wilson (Irish nationalist)

-James Wilson (6 February 1836 - 6 November 1921) or Séamas Mac Liammóir, was an Irish Fenian and soldier of India.
-In 1867 he was transported as a convict to Western Australia and later escaped during the Catalpa rescue.
+James Wilson (6 February 1832 - 6 November 1921) or Séamas Mac Liammóir, was an Irish Fenian and British soldier.
+In 1867, he was transported as a convict to Western Australia and later escaped during the Catalpa rescue.

 Biography

-Born James McNally in Newry, County Down, Ireland on 6 February 1836.
+Born James McNally in Newry, County Down, Ireland on 6 February 1832.
 He joined the British Army at the age of 17 (enlisting under a false name) to avoid arrest for the battery of a police officer.